 “You’ll what?
 Now just who do you think you-”

 “Seeth’Eya,” Order says to herself.
 At once, the woman jolts back along with the elder man.
 Being a knight and a paragon of virtue is great and all, but she’s found over her later years that her skills as a witch are of better use.
 Playing fair with humans is perfectly laudable, until you’re old enough to figure out that the rules don’t really apply to you.

 As the woman demands that Order show herself, she walks alongside the hour and a half-long line.
 She can see it would be unbearable if it weren’t for Tea Ceremony Minion serving cups alongside Kale Benefits Minion, who is passing along his disgusting vegetable concoctions on the sheer principle of them being free for people waiting in line.
 Order rolls her eyes, and puts forth every effort not to trip Kale Benefits Minion as she passes by; he can see her with her spell, after all, though the common public cannot.

 Order marches all the way up past Definitely A Human Minion— who is just tall and clothed enough to pass by as a really cute-looking foreigner— and she moves in through the black, midnight-blessed curtain under the lazy cloudy sky of the afternoon.

-Instantly, she sees what was hidden.
+Instantly, she sees what is hidden.

-Aglow with neon decorations, windy sound effects, the meowing and howling of night creatures and more, is a replica of her house.
+Aglow with neon decorations, windy sound effects, the meowing and howling of night creatures and more, is what appears to be a replica of her house.
 It’s not quite her house, however; the arches are painted in a nightmarish fashion, and its front columns are graffitied like a modern art piece.
 It’s to this house that the line of excited haunt-goers lead, small groups of one to three being let through at a time.